thuma/getBooksByISBN/README.md

 getBooksByISBN
 ==============

-get book information by list of ISBN numbers
+Get book information by list of ISBN numbers.
+Small script to convert ISBN number to book information.

+Available as running script on http://pi.thure.org/books/getbooks.php

+This script was created to create a document with all bocks in a collection.
+By simply noting down alla ISBN nubers and putting them in the script the work time was reduced.